PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 # Collision Prevention

 _Collision Prevention_ may be used to automatically slow and stop a vehicle before it can crash into an obstacle.
-It can be enabled for multicopter vehicles when using acceleration-based [Position mode](../flight_modes_mc/position.md).
+It can be enabled for multicopter vehicles when using acceleration-based [Position mode](../flight_modes_mc/position.md) (or VTOL vehicles in MC mode).

 ## Overview